Rei-MS/MetNumMC/01. OneDimPotentials/README.md

 One-dimensional Potentials.
-Numerov’s method for the one dimensional time-independent Schr¨odinger equation.
+Numerov’s method for the one dimensional time-independent Schrödinger equation.
 Harmonic oscillator, double-well and the Morse potential.